CS-SI/eodag/docs/cli_user_guide.rst

         --all \
         --storage my_search.geojson

-The request above searches for `S2_MSI_L1C` product types in a given bounding box, in January 2018.
+The request above searches for `S2_MSI_L1C` collections in a given bounding box, in January 2018.
 The command fetches internally all the products that match these criteria.
 Without ``--all``, it would only fetch the products found on the first result page.
 It finally saves the results in a GeoJSON file.